wireapp/wire-docs/src/how-to/administrate/migrate-team-features.md

 # Migrate to new team features

-This document describes how to migrate to the new team features of the wire app if the release is older than [5.12.0](https://docs.wire.com/latest/changelog/changelog.html#2025-03-06-chart-release-5120) in the air-gapped environment.
+This document describes how to migrate your team settings if the release is older than [5.12.0](https://docs.wire.com/latest/changelog/changelog.html#2025-03-06-chart-release-5120) in the air-gapped environment.
+If you do not perform this migration after deploying a newer release, your team settings will be in an inconsistent state, until this is run.

-We added a [migrate-features](https://github.com/wireapp/helm-charts/tree/main/charts/migrate-faciliate) helm chart to facilitate the migration process, as described in the release changelog in the wire-server-deploy bundle.
+We added a [migrate-features](https://github.com/wireapp/helm-charts/tree/main/charts/migrate-faciliate) helm chart to facilitate the migration process.

 ## Run the migration job